abbyex/Exercises-in-C/README.md

 # Exercises-in-C
-<b>Some of the assignments I was given as part of my degree in ANSI-C</b>
+<b>Some of the assignments I was given as part of my module in ANSI-C</b>

 <b>Turtle</b><br />
 Based off of 'Turtle graphics', I built a parser and interpreter which could take a set of file instructions such as 'Forward 30, Left 45' and build graphical structures such as the examples below: